Georgia election racketeering prosecution: Surrender and booking

 Trump agreed to a $200,000 bond on August 21.
 His pre-negotiated release conditions include only using attorneys to discuss the case with co-defendants or witnesses and not intimidating co-defendants, unindicted co-conspirators, or witnesses on social media.
 When he surrendered, he used a bail bondsman to post his bail.
 Trump's mug shot was taken, a procedure not required in his previous indictments.
 Trump self-reported to authorities a height of and a weight of 215 lbs; four months earlier, he told New York authorities he was and 240 lbs.

 Floyd surrendered and was briefly jailed, not having negotiated a bond agreement; while in jail, he refused a consent bond from Willis's office.
 In a court hearing on August 25, he was denied bond, being deemed a flight risk due to a pending case against him in Maryland for misdemeanor assault on an FBI agent.
 He told the court that he was unable to afford a lawyer and ineligible for a court-appointed one.
 His bond was set at $100,000 on August 29, and he was released the next day.

 Giuliani had his bond set at $150,000; Chesebro, Clark, Eastman, Ellis, Floyd, Meadows, and Powell at $100,000; Kutti, Latham, Lee, and Shafer at $75,000; Cheeley, Roman, and Smith at $50,000; and Hall, Hampton, and Still at $10,000.
 (Note: Hampton's and Still's bonds are signature bonds.)

 Arraignments

-The arraignment was scheduled for September 6, but all 19 defendants waived their right to appear for their arraignment and pleaded not guilty on the following dates:
+All 19 defendants waived their right to appear for their September 6 arraignment and pleaded not guilty on the following dates: